sparsick/test-tool-talk/README.md

 ![Build Status](https://github.com/sparsick/test-tool-talk/workflows/MavenBuild/badge.svg)

-You can find here the slides and the sample code of my talk "Ich packe meinen Testtoolkoffer und nehme mit ... - Testwerkzeuge für den Entwickleralltag" that I presented on Javaland Remote at 16h March 2021
+You can find here the slides and the sample code of my talk "Ich packe meinen Testtoolkoffer und nehme mit ... - Testwerkzeuge für den Entwickleralltag" that I presented on JAX Remote at 5h May 2021

 The code samples are tested with Java 11 and Groovy 3.0.7, embedded in a Spring Boot 2.4.1 skeleton.
 Following test libraries are used:
-- JUnit 5.7.0 including JUnit 4 (JUnit Jupiter Vintage)
+- JUnit 5.7.1 including JUnit 4 (JUnit Jupiter Vintage)
 - Spock 2.0-M4
 - JavaFaker 1.0.2
-- AssertJ 3.18.1
+- AssertJ 3.19.0
 - AssertJ-DB 2.0.2
-- EqualsVerifier 3.5
+- EqualsVerifier 3..5
 - To String Verifier 1.4.8
 - MockServer 5.11.2
 - Wiremock 2.27.2
 - Greenmail 1.6.1
-- Testcontainers 1.15.1
+- Testcontainers 1.15.2
 - REST assured 4.3.3
 - Awaitility 4.0.3